Accelerator and Brake: Dynamic Persuasion with Dead Ends

 \subsection{Decomposing the Non-Monotonic Problem}

-A central technical challenge in our analysis is the principal's non-monotonic preference over the agent's stopping time.
-Unlike standard persuasion problems where the goal is uniformly to maximize or minimize effort, here the principal desires experimentation up to $t^*$ but discourages it thereafter.
+The primary technical challenge in our analysis is the principal's non-monotonic preference over the agent's stopping time.
+Unlike standard persuasion problems that globally maximize or minimize effort, our principal desires experimentation up to $t^*$ but discourages it thereafter.
 To address this, we decompose the global optimization problem into two monotonic subproblems pivoted at the principal's ideal stopping time $t^*$; that is, a \textit{motivation subproblem} that maximizes the principal's payoff before $t^*$ and a \textit{dissuasion subproblem} that minimizes the agent's experimentation duration after $t^*$.
-Since the payoff functions are additively separable over time, the decomposition is exact, provided that the intertemporal informational and incentive linkages are correctly specified.
+Given the additive separability of the payoff functions over time, this decomposition is exact, provided that the intertemporal informational and incentive constraints are correctly specified.